jetpacapp/DeepBeliefSDK/README.md

 phone in landscape orientation, look for the tag text and use that as your guide.

 The Android implementation uses NEON SIMD instructions, so it may not work on older phones, and will definitely not work on non-ARM devices.
+As a benchmark for expected performance, classification takes around 650ms on a Samsung Galaxy S5.

 ## Examples